 Meadow Farm – A family pub with a good free children’s play area, all open plan so you can sit next to them while they play.
 Good variety of toys and games.

-Central Children’s Library & Graves Art Gallery – the children’s library has an area with toys, comfy seating and a singing time on Friday mornings.
+Central Children’s Library & Graves Art Gallery – The children’s library has an area with toys, comfy seating and a singing time on Friday mornings.
 Worth a visit as it is free and can entertain children for a while!
 They also have a table and chairs with colouring sheets sometimes.
 The graves art gallery upstairs is free, so worth a look for a wander around.
+Check out your local library which may have childrens areas, too.
+Read these top 5 days out for toddlers in Sheffield.

 Play cafe 851 – Hunters Bar, this play cafe is an independently owned child friendly place to eat, drink and catch up with friends and has a small play area.